Operadic categories as a natural environment for Koszul duality: Operadic categories and their operads

 There is a canonical identity-on-object functor $|-|:\Vines\to\Fin$ which sends a vine to the function assigning to the top endpoint of a string its bottom endpoint.
 A fiber of a vine $v:\bar{n}\to\bar{m}$ is equal to the fiber of $|v|:\bar{n}\to\bar{m}.$ The rest of the operadic category structure on $\Vines$ is quite obvious.
 The category of $\Vines$-operads is isomorphic to the category of braided operads \cite{Fiedorowicz}.
 This fact can be easily proved using the equivalent definition of braided operad given in \cite{batanin:br}.

-In fact, using Weber's theory \cite{weber} one can associate an operadic category $\ttO(G)$ to each group operad (see \cite{yoshida} for its definition) $G$ is such a way that $\ttO(G)$-operads are exactly $G$-operads.
+In fact, using Weber's theory \cite{weber} one can associate an operadic category $\ttO(G)$ to each group operad $G$ (see \cite{yoshida} for the definition) such that $\ttO(G)$-operads are exactly $G$-operads.
 The operadic categories $\Fin$ and $\Vines$ are special cases $\ttO(\Sigma)$ and $\ttO({\it Braid})$ of this construction for the symmetric group and braid group operads, respectively.
 We will provide the details elsewhere. \end{example}

 \begin{example} Let $\frC$ be a set.
 Recall from \cite[Example~1.7]{duodel} (see also \cite[Example~10.2]{lack}) that a {\em $\frC$-bouquet\/} is a map $b: X\!+\!1\to \frC,$ where $X\in \Fin.$ In other words, a~$\frC$-bouquet is an ordered $(k+1)$-tuple $(i_1,\ldots,i_k;i),\ X = \bar{k}$, of elements of $\frC$.
-It can also be thought of as a planar corolla whose all edges (including the root) are colored.
+It can also be thought of as a~planar corolla all of whose edges (including the root) are colored.
 The extra color $b(1) \in \frC$ is called the {\em root color\/}.
 The finite set $X$ is the {\em underlying set\/} of the bouquet~$b$.

 A map of $\frC$-bouquets $b \to c$ whose root colors coincide is an arbitrary map $f: X\to Y$ of their underlying sets.
-Otherwise there is no map between $\frC$-bouquets.
+There are no maps between $\frC$-bouquets with different root colors.
 We denote the resulting category of $\frC$-bouquets by $\Bq(\frC)$.